vikejs/vike/readme.md

 }
 ```

-The `html.sanitize()` function can be used to inject untrusted strings, while `html.dangerouslySetHtml()` should be used with caution only for HTML strings that have already been sanitized (which is the case when rendering with Vue or React).
+The `html.sanitize()` function is used for injecting untrusted strings, while `html.dangerouslySetHtml()` should be used with caution only for HTML strings that have already been sanitized (which is the case when rendering a view to HTML with Vue or React).

 <br/><br/>